petershaw23/wifi-notify/README.md

 `sudo nano pibot-token.py`

 content:

 `token = "xxxx"` insert telegram bot token-key here

+save and close the file.

+create 2nd config file:

 `sudo nano IDList.py`

 content:

 `IDList = [xxxxxx, xxxxxx, ...]` insert telegram IDs, that are allowed to use the bot, here. multiple IDs seperated by commas`

+save and close the file.

 how to find your telegram ID: https://www.alphr.com/telegram-find-user-id/